staticbackendhq/core/README.md

 the [real-time component](https://staticbackend.com/docs/websocket/),
 the [storage API](https://staticbackend.com/docs/storage/), etc.

+StaticBackend provides commonly used building blocks for web applications.

-You may use server-side libraries for Node and Go or use an HTTP client and use your preferred language.
+You may use server-side libraries for Node, Python and Go or use an HTTP client and use your preferred language.

 ## Get started with the self-hosted version